LennoxFang/HedgingPlot/README.md

 https://mybinder.org/v2/gh/LennoxFang/HedgingPlot/0b695102f616a3eb934de0fa995b4e10bac7e584?urlpath=lab%2Ftree%2FCurrencyForward_plot.ipynb

 *Note:*
-- To view the interactive dashboard, you can run the provided Jupyter Notebook (`currency_plot.ipynb`) locally.
+- To view the interactive dashboard, you can run the provided Jupyter Notebook (`CurrencyForward_plot.ipynb`) locally.
 - Alternatively, you can deploy the app to a web server and provide a link for online interaction.

 ## How to Run Locally